pattobrien/reflectable_flutter_analyzer/README.md

 Note the following issues with the above APIs:

+Package Developers (e.g. Flutter, Riverpod, etc.)
-- All third-party packages (Riverpod, Bloc, etc) would have to implement similar APIs, either via automation tools or by hand
+- These utilities are ```package:flutter``` specific; third-party packages (Riverpod, Bloc, etc) would have to implement and maintain similar APIs, either via tooling or by hand
-- No version control; what would happen if these strings or URIs were to change in a future package version?
-Packages need to be very carefully monitored for "breaking" changes.
+- String-based utilities are not type safe; packages need to be very carefully monitored for "breaking" changes
-  - additionally, "breaking" changes could be as simple as renaming a file of a particular Type.
-Regardless of if users are restricted to using ```package:riverpod/riverpod.dart``` for a ```Provider``` type, if the source URI of ```Provider``` was to change from ```package:riverpod/src/framework/providers.dart```, this would be enough for the analyzer to break
+  - additionally, "breaking" changes in this case could be as subtle as renaming a file of a particular Type.
+For example, even if users import ```package:riverpod/riverpod.dart``` to use the type ```Provider```, if the source URI of ```Provider``` was to change from ```package:riverpod/src/framework/providers.dart``` to a different source path, this would be enough for the above utilities to break

-Rule Creators:
+Rule Developers:
-- They must learn a whole new suite of non-intuitive utilities and APIs, which will likely not be standardized from package to package.
+- Rule developers must learn a whole new series of non-intuitive utilities such as ```isExactWidgetTypeContainer```, which will likely be non-standardized / have different naming schemes from package to package
-- Creators would not be able to import Flutter-based packages directly
+- Rule Developers would (unintuitively) not be able to import Flutter-based packages directly, and instead would have to import these Flutter-utility packages instead

-### Objective
+## Objective

 Imagine an even simpler API, that does not require Package authors to create a suite of utilities like ```isWidgetType``` and allows developers to more intuitively work with Types and Objects defined in Ecosystem Packages: